Web Hosting Performance Test: 120 Days of Real Data

 - Theme: Astra 4.5.2 (same version)

-- Plugins: Identical 6 plugins, same versions
+- Plugins: Identical 6 plugins at the same versions

 - Setup time: 52 minutes (5 minutes longer than Bluehost)